norton120/pirate_baby/content/posts/replatforming.md

 * There are performance issues we cannot overcome with the legacy application
 * We want to ship a new feature and need to replatform to do that

-These are the reasons we _do_ talk about when discussing the massive time and resources investment that is a refactor.
+These are the reasons we _do_ talk about when discussing the massive time and resources investment that is a replatform.
 But what are the hidden motivators?

 ### Why Do We Replatform - under the skin
 There are many unspoken motivators for a replatform, and these are the ones to be most aware of and challange the most boldly.